zhill/enterprise-docs/content/docs/engine/engine_installation/helm/_index.md

 weight: 2
 ---

-The Anchore Engine Helm chart can be found in the [official stable repository](https://github.com/helm/charts/tree/master/stable/anchore-engine).
+The Anchore Engine Helm chart can be found in the [anchore-charts repository](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine).

-The [README](https://github.com/helm/charts/blob/master/stable/anchore-engine/README.md) in the chart repository should always be consulted before proceeding with installation or upgrades.
+The [README](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine/README.md) in the chart repository should always be consulted before proceeding with installation or upgrades.

 ### Background
 Helm is the package manager for Kubernetes, inspired by packaged managers such as homebrew, yum, npm and apt.
 Applications are packaged in Charts which are a collection of files that contain the definition and configuration of resources to be deployed to a Kubernetes cluster.
 Helm was created by Deis who donated the project to the Cloud Native Computing Foundation (CNCF).